angusy29/fictional-succotash/README.md

 ## Gameplay

-W, A, S, D for movement.
+### Movement
+W - Move forwards
+A - Strafe left
+S - Strafe right
+D - Move backwards
+Shift - Run

+### Combat
-Left click to attack.
+Left click - Swing sword

-Shift to run.
+Z - Hide sword

 Health bar decreases when hit.

 Stamina drains when running or attacking.
 Player cannot run or attack when the stamina completely depletes, until it replenishes back to full.
 Stamina will replenish when player is out of combat at a fairly quick pace.

 ## Screenshots